arend-lang/site/src/documentation/tutorial/PartI/records.md

 \func id-isInj {A : \Type} : Map.isInj {\new Map (\lam (a : A) => a)} => {?}
 {%endarend%}

-Of courses, classes without classifying fields can also be extended.
+Of course, classes without classifying fields can also be extended.
 For example, if we want to define a few functions about endomorphisms, we can extend the class {%ard%} Map {%endard%} as follows:
 {%arend%}
 \class Endo \extends Map {